ttulka/spring-boot-samples/testing-date-time/README.md

-# Fixing the Clock with Spring Boot
+# Controlling the Clock with Spring Boot

 A demo project to show testing date and time with the mocked and fixed clock.